StarPlayrX/bigmac/README.md

 Big Sur macOS 11 Mac Pro patcher

-If this software is useful in any way, please donate to https://www.paypal.com/donate?hosted_button_id=M3U48FLF87SXQ NiceMac LLC

 <b>New version will be released Q1 2021</b> (It will be a big departure for Big Mac)

 ## Known issues